 There's no drawback to adopting a healthier diet, but there's no evidence that certain foods or eating approaches can treat or cure mental illnesses.
 In other words, diet adaptations should not take the place of traditional mental health treatments.
-If your COVID-triggered anxiety is interfering with your daily life and you can't seem to manage it well on your own, consult with your doctor or another health care professional to get the help you need.
+If your anxiety is interfering with your daily life and you are struggling to manage it well on your own, consult with your doctor or another health care professional to get the help you need.

 Is This an Emergency?